dotlang/language/doc/RFE.md

 It is orth and consistent to support both approaches.

-? - Can we mix import with struct decl? import inside struct def?
+N - Can we mix import with struct decl? import inside struct def?
 ```
 Customer = { name: string,
 	age: int,